Originally Published: April 18, 1995 - Last Updated / Reviewed On: April 29, 2014

 Identifying the reason why you procrastinate may help you the kick the habit.
 Think about your feelings towards the task at hand.
 What will happen if you fail/succeed?
 Are you putting it off because of lack or interest and boredom?
 What will happen once the project is complete?

 Procrastination can lead to stress, but stress can also cause procrastination.
 For some tips on minimizing stress, check out Stress at the start of school in the Go Ask Alice! emotional health archive.
-If you are a Columbia student on the Morningside campus, you can take advantage of the Procrastination Workshop offered by Counseling and Psychological Services.
-You can also schedule an appointment with at CPS to discuss your procrastination habits in detail by calling 212-854-2878.
+If you are a Columbia student on the Morningside campus, you can also schedule an appointment with Counseling and Psychological Services to discuss your procrastination habits in detail.
 If you are on the Medical Center campus, the Center for Student Wellness offers free, solution-based counseling for many topics, including procrastination.